PeihaoHu/MIT653_T125_Group2/SurveyDesign.md

 ### Closed-Ended Questions:

+How often do you travel using roads or public transportation in a week?
+☐ Rarely (0–1 times)
+☐ Occasionally (2–3 times)
+☐ Regularly (4–6 times)
+☐ Daily (7+ times)

-1. How familiar are you with the concept of smart transportation systems?
+How familiar are you with the concept of smart transportation systems?
 ☐ Not at all familiar
 ☐ Slightly familiar
 ☐ Moderately familiar
 ☐ Very familiar
 ☐ Extremely familiar

-2. Which of the following smart transportation technologies are you aware of?
-(Select all that apply)
-   ☐ Smart traffic lights
+Which of the following smart transportation technologies are you aware of?
+(Select all that apply) ☐ Smart traffic lights
 ☐ AI-based traffic prediction
 ☐ Autonomous vehicles
 ☐ Real-time public transport tracking
 ☐ Smart parking systems
 ☐ None of the above

+Have you ever experienced smart traffic signals or adaptive signal control systems in your city?
+☐ Yes
+☐ No
+☐ Not sure

-3. Do you believe AI can help reduce traffic congestion in urban areas?
+Do you believe AI-based traffic signal systems can help reduce congestion and improve traffic flow?
 ☐ Strongly disagree
 ☐ Disagree
 ☐ Neutral
 ☐ Agree
 ☐ Strongly agree

-4. How concerned are you about data privacy and security in AI-based transport systems?
-   ☐ Not concerned
-   ☐ Slightly concerned
-   ☐ Moderately concerned
-   ☐ Very concerned
-   ☐ Extremely concerned

-5. Would you trust an AI system to control traffic signals or manage public transport schedules in your city?
-   ☐ Yes
+What is the most common traffic-related problem you face during daily travel?
+☐ Long waiting time at signals
-   ☐ No
+☐ Unpredictable traffic congestion
+☐ Lack of real-time traffic updates
+☐ Poor coordination of traffic lights
-   ☐ Not sure
+☐ Other: _____________

-6. How likely are you to support the implementation of AI and IoT technologies in your city's transportation system?
+Would you support the use of AI and IoT technologies for managing traffic and public transport in your city?
-   ☐ Very unlikely
+☐ Strongly oppose
-   ☐ Unlikely
+☐ Oppose
 ☐ Neutral
-   ☐ Likely
+☐ Support
-   ☐ Very likely
+☐ Strongly support

+---
 ### Open-Ended Question:

 8. In your opinion, what improvements would you like to see in your city's transportation system using AI and smart technologies?